quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

          +--------------------+       +-------------------+
 ~~~~~~~~

-In this scenario, we have three hosts, Host A, Host B, and Host C, that
+In this scenario, we have three endpoints, Endpoint A, Endpoint B,
- communicate with each other using SCHC.
-Here, Host A and Host C are typically
+ and Endpoint C, that communicate with each other using SCHC.
+Here, Endpoint A
- sensors or devices that send data to Host B, which is a gateway or server that
+ and Endpoint C are typically sensors or devices that send data to Endpoint B,
- collects and processes the data.
+ which is a gateway or server that collects and processes the data.

- We further assume that Host A and C have very similar traffic patterns,
+ We further assume that Endpoints A and C have very similar traffic patterns,
- meaning that they send similar packets to Host B. This allows the SCHC
+ meaning that they send similar packets to Endpoint B. This allows the SCHC
  `Instances` on Host A, B and C to share the same SCHC Context, which reduces
  the complexity of administration and management of this deployment.
- In the following, we refer to SCHC `Instances` that sare a common SCHC Context
+ In the following, we refer to SCHC `Instances` that share a common SCHC Context
  as a SCHC `Domain`.